croedel/MTECmqtt/README.md

 * Just install on any existing (micro-)server, e.g. Rasperry Pi or NAS server
 * Works within you LAN - no internet connection required
 * Supports more than 80 parameters
+* Clustered reading of sequential register to reduce modbus traffic and load
 * Enables frequent polling of data (e.g. every 10s)
 * MQTT enables an easy integration into almost any EMS or home automation tool
 * Home Assistant (https://www.home-assistant.io) auto discovery via MQTT